CarlGao4/Muse-Sounds/README.md

 Similar to the Harp, many other soundfonts have multiple presets but I can only extract part of them.
 As I only play Piano, I hope that someone familiar with those instruments can help me to extract all presets.

+You can see [status](status.md) for the full list of files failed to extract.

 ## Downloads

+See [status](status.md) for the status of this project and more information about the soundfonts.

 See [instruments](instruments.md) for the list of instruments and download links.